CompleteSuspect/Blackjack/README.md

 A player can split a hand as many times as possible with no restriction, also split hands can have a 'natural' blackjack win.

 There are a few extra things I could've added, such as an option to Surrender or the shoe having a plastic instert which signifies a reshuffle (this still happens when the shoe is empty though).
-I've spent far too long on this and it's time to move on.

-This has been good practice and I've enjoyed the challenge.